Last updated: 05/7/2018

 Author: Addictions.com Medical Review

 Psychedelic drugs distort reality.
-They do not create something that isn’t there, but expand on what is happening in the moment.
+They do not create something that isn’t there but expands on what is happening at the moment.
 Positive surroundings can produce a good trip, while negative surroundings can cause a “bad” trip.
 They are referred to as serotonergic drugs because they interfere with the normal functioning of the brain chemical serotonin.
-Most psychedelic drugs are illegal, and can come with severely dangerous side effects.
+Most psychedelic drugs are illegal and can come with severely dangerous side effects.

 Visual patterns, as well as colors and sounds, become very vivid, at times seeming three-dimensional.
 Familiar objects become distorted, sometimes looking as if they are melting or morphing.
 Creative thinking is flighty and intense.
 All sensations are on high alert.
-Often, LSD is the baseline drug to which many others are compared as to intensity and feelings.Take Back Your Life.
-Call The 24Hr Addiction Hotline 800-654-0987
+Often, LSD is the baseline drug to which many others are compared to intensity and feeling.

 Psilocybin, or “Magic Mushrooms”